becauro/java-basic-practice/readme.md

-# This repo just for java basic concepts practices
+# This is a repo just for java basic concepts practices

 * Polymorphism
 * heritage